olywoolsey/Notes/Data Analysis/Optimising Visulisations.md

 # Optimising Visualisations
+## Visual Heirarchy
 ![](Order_Of_Reading.png)
+- Creating a visual hierarchy will mean that your audience does not have to do as much work to understand your key messages.
+- Look away from your visualisation and then look back to see what your eyes are drawn to.
+- Make sure that the data relating to your key points are what your eye is drawn to when you look at the visualisation.
+- Remember that by highlighting something you may make other information harder to read
 ## Memory
 - **Iconic memory** is unconscious and is ruled by pre-attentive attributes.Guide your audience to look at certain aspects of your visualisation.
 - **Short term memory** can hold about 4 pieces of visual information.Do not overload or make your audience work too hard.